cdktf/cdktf-provider-okta/docs/appBookmark.java.md

 - *Type:* java.lang.String

-Id of this apps authentication policy.
+The ID of the associated app_signon_policy.

+If this property is removed from the application the default sign-on-policy will be associated with this application.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_bookmark#authentication_policy AppBookmark#authentication_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_bookmark#authentication_policy AppBookmark#authentication_policy}

 ---